simoncarthew/MeerVision/Documents/LITERATURE REVIEW.md

 * false triggers create huge amounts of data
 * manually sifting through lots of data
 * possible inaccuracies
-## COMPUTER VISION

-* broad description (algorithm that can interpret information from an image as a human could)
-* CV can be used to extrapolate information from the camera trap photos which biologists desire if there are animals in a photo and in some cases where the animals are in the photos

-### OBJECT DETECTION AND CLASSIFICATION
+## OBJECT DETECTION AND CLASSIFICATION
 * object classification estimates what the probability is that an image is of each class
 * object detection draws bounding boxes around objects in an image and estimates what the probability of the object being
 * datasets